static-frame/static-frame/doc/source/articles/serialize.md

 ![Read performance 1e6](serialize/serialize-read-linux-1e8.png "1e8 Read Performance")

-### Write Performance
+### Write Performance Panel

-As data is generally read more often then it is written, write performance is secondary to read performance.
-Nonetheless, NPZ outperforms Parquet (both compressed and uncompressed) in all write scenarios.
+NPZ outperforms Parquet (both compressed and uncompressed) in all write scenarios.
 For example, with the Uniform Square fixture, compressed Parquet writing is 200 ms compared to 18.3 ms with NPZ.
+NPZ write performance is generally comparable to Feather (both compressed and uncompressed): in some scenarios NPZ is faster, in others, Feather is faster.

 ![Write performance 1e6](serialize/serialize-write-linux-1e6.png "1e6 Write Performance")

 As with read performance, NPZ write performance is retained with scale.
-Moving to 100 million (1e+08) elements, NPZ continues to be at least twice as fast as Parquet, regardless of of if compression is used or not.
-Feather write performance (both compressed and uncompressed) out-performs NPZ in a few scenarios, but NPZ write performance is generally comparable to Feather (and in a few scenarios faster).
+Moving to 100 million (1e+08) elements, NPZ continues to be at least twice as fast as Parquet, regardless of if compression is used or not.

 ![Write performance 1e6](serialize/serialize-write-linux-1e8.png "1e8 Write Performance")

 ### Read and Write Performance with a Singular Case

+As an additional reference, we will also benchmark the same NYC Yellow Taxi Trip data (January 2010) used in McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020).

-McKinney and Richardson (2020) [https://ursalabs.org/blog/2020-feather-v2] imply that NYC Yellow Taxi Trip Data, from January 2010, is somehow representative of common data tasks.
-Sourcing the same data for performance tests, NPZ read performance is show be faster than Parquet and Feather, with and without compression.
-Feather write performance continues to be faster in a few scenarios.
+NPZ read performance is show be approximately four times faster than Parquet and Feather (with or without compression).
+While NPZ write performance is faster than Parquet, Feather writing is fastest.

 ![Write performance 1e6](serialize/perf-ytd.png "1e8 Write Performance")

 ### File Size